-By researching your customer you can identify patterns in their buying, learn about their business operation, including product lines and find out exactly what’s important to them.
+Customer insight analysis allows you to identify patterns in their buying, learn about their business operation, including product lines and find out exactly what’s important to them.

 Data will help you make better business decisions

-As I’ve mentioned in a previous post, Big Data – What is it and why should we care, data is becoming a valuable asset for almost every business.
+Big Data is becoming a valuable asset for almost every business.
 Your back office system data and the information in your CRM tool will give quality insights into your customer.
 The problem most businesses have is extracting the important chunks of information from all the ‘noise’ to give you the level of customer insight that you need.

 Customer insight put to good use